novalu/actions-on-google-typescript-template/README.md

    6. switch on the *Enable webhook call for this intent*,
    7. click *Save*.
 2. Deploy your functions:
-   1. Run command `gulp deploy`.
+   1. Run command `npx gulp deploy`.
 This will compile and upload your function to Firebase Cloud Functions.
 If everything goes right, you should see deployed function URL labeled as `dialogflowFilfillment` (take a note)
 3. Set fulfillment URL:
    1. Open Dialogflow console,
    2. select *Fulfillment* from the left menu,